i314-campbell-wi19/project-tutorials/dhcp-server.md

 2. Configure a static address for your Pi
 3. Install and configure DHCP provide addresses to local clients

-> __Before you Begin__ - Complete initial setup of Raspbian and `systemd-networkd` and ensure that you can connect directly to the Pi via a point-to-point Ethernet link and that the Pi can connect to the Internet via wireless.
+> __Before you Begin:__ Complete initial setup of Raspbian and `systemd-networkd` and ensure that you can connect directly to the Pi via a point-to-point Ethernet link and that the Pi can connect to the Internet via wireless.

 ## Details